Wall Street Software Engineer

 She has presented at major financial, technology and other industry conferences, provided high level government briefings, chaired symposiums such as AI Asia, and spoken at TEDx events.
 Ayesha speaks on smart cities and the power of inter-disciplinary teams.
 She delivers keynotes on the opportunities and challenges of AI work and the importance of equity and transparency.

 Ayesha has a BA from Harvard University, an MS from Columbia University and a PhD from the London School of Economics.
+Ayesha is a member of the World Economic Forum’s Global Future Councils, a community of international experts who provide thought leadership on the impact and governance of emerging technologies like artificial intelligence.
 She directed the Future Cities Group at the London School of Economics and is the Founder of 21C GIRLS, a charity that delivers free coding and artificial intelligence classes to girls in Singapore.

 Click here to read the article.